I have learned to get creative in getting picky kids to eat healthy with hidden vegetables in their food. You can easily do it too.

 We baked it up and the kids devoured it.
 Score one for healthy food!

-It’s easy to add extra nutrition to a recipe if you just think about doing it.
+It’s easy to add extra nutrition to a recipe if you just think about adding the hidden vegetables.
 Do you have any great ideas for boosting nutrients in food?